luqhak1m/AlienVSZombie/README.md

 # Alien vs. Zombie

-Welcome to Alien vs Zombie (Part 1).
+Welcome to Alien vs Zombie.

-This half-completed game was inspired by the mobile game called Alien Path, a game where an alien work its way to defeat all the zombies by overcoming different challenges on the battlefield.
+This game is inspired by the mobile game called Alien Path, a game where an alien work its way to defeat all the zombies by overcoming different challenges on the battlefield.